 What Are the Benefits of Tiny Homes?

 A growing number of Americans are wary of taking on staggering mortgages to finance homes larger than they truly need.
 Just 10% of homes built in 2015 were paid for in cash.
 Whether they’re paying off massive student loans, struggling to improve their credit following the recession, saving up for retirement, or simply craving greater financial freedom, many people are reluctant to incur additional debt.
 For one, tiny homes do cost less to build and inhabit; but another factor is that banks generally won’t finance loans for them (more on this later!).
-This means that a majority of tiny home dwellers are living debt-free.
+This means that a majority of tiny home dwellers have paid for their homes outright and are living debt-free.

 The smaller the house, the fewer the materials needed to build it, and the less energy required to power it.
 Less space also means fewer possessions, which results in less waste and encourages inhabitants to shop conscientiously.
 In addition, many tiny home residents live off the grid, employing solar-powered appliances, rainwater harvesting systems, compost toilets, and more.